Engine

 - Is data evenly spread?

-- 1 partition per read?
+- One partition per read?

 - Are writes (overwrites) possible?

 - How large are the partitions?
-Letβs assume that each partition should have at most 1M cells,
+Letβs assume that each partition should have at most 1M cells:

-- How much data duplication?
+. - How much data duplication?

 Examples